wxsd-sales/create-meeting-connect-flow/README.md

 The customer will join from a web browser, using the guest link provided, and from any device (Windows OS, MAC OS, iOS, Android) as long as an updated version of the browser (Chrome, Safari, Firefox, Edge) is used.

-The flow is designed to be used as child flow.
-Go to the [Setup section](#setup) below for more details
+This flow is designed to be used as child flow.
+Go to the [Setup section](#parent-flow-setup) below for more details

 ## Prerequisites